 Many paddlers carry a piece of foam pad in their gear bag specifically to stand on while they change.
 You could also get something like the CGear Personal Sand Free mat or an NRS Change Pad to set you apart at the put in (or you could just cut up that old yoga mat you bought on sale and never used).

 Latex socks can be grabby on bare feet.
-Having a sock on your foot or applying a bit of baby powder to the inside of your gaskets will make sure your limbs slide in without grabbing the gaskets.
+Having a thin sock on your foot and applying a bit of baby powder to the inside of your gaskets will make sure your limbs slide in without grabbing the gaskets.
 We have had people blow socks out just trying on drysuits.

 Wear a light neoprene sock over the drysuit sock on the inside your boots.
 This will help keep sand and grit from getting in between your drysuit sock and boot.
 When sand gets in there, it can act like sandpaper, quickly wearing away at your socks.